venture-23/icon-token-standard/ICT/ict-2.md

 ```

 ### HubToken
 Hub token extends the [SpokeToken](#spoketoken) library.
-It inclides functions to track total supply across all connected chains
+It controls token minting and includes a function to track total supply across all connected chains.

 #### Methods